ChangLab/ATACPrimerTool/How_to_design_normalization_controls.md

 cd ATACPrimerTool/
 ```

 An example command with default arguments is available in [norm_peaks.sh](norm_peaks.sh).
-You can either run this command directly using
+You can run this command directly once bam files have been downloaded from ENCODE using

 ```
 ./norm_peaks.sh